Marvel Fanfare

-Marvel Fanfare was an anthology comic book series published by American company Marvel Comics.
+Marvel Fanfare is an anthology comic book series published by American company Marvel Comics.
 It was a showcase title featuring a variety of characters from the Marvel universe.

 Volume one

 Marvel Fanfare featured characters and settings from throughout the Marvel Universe, and it included stories of varying lengths by an array of creators.
 The title was published every two months and ran for 60 issues, cover dated from March 1982 to December 1991.
 It was edited throughout its run by Al Milgrom, who also wrote and drew an illustrated column, entitled "Editori-Al", in most issues.
 Marvel Fanfares original working title was Marvel Universe, which was later appropriated by Marvel editor-in-chief Jim Shooter for the encyclopedia series The Official Handbook of the Marvel Universe.

 The series began with a Spider-Man/Angel team-up story by Chris Claremont and Michael Golden.
 Other Spider-Man appearances in the title included team-ups with the Scarlet Witch in issue #6 (Jan.
 1983) and the Hulk in issue #47 (Nov.
 1989).
 Several characters appeared in multiple issues including Doctor Strange, Weirdworld, the Warriors Three, the Black Knight, and Shanna the She-Devil.
 Writer Roger McKenzie wrote several stories for Marvel Fanfare including a two-part Iron Man vs. Doctor Octopus tale drawn by Ken Steacy.
 A Captain America backup story in issue #29 (Nov.
 1986) featured early work by artist Norm Breyfogle.

 Marvel Fanfare was envisioned as a showcase of the comics industry's best talent.
 Each issue featured 36 pages of material with no advertisements and it was printed on magazine-style slick paper.
 It was more than twice as expensive as standard comic books ($1.25 in 1982 when most titles were 60 cents and $2.25 in 1991 when most were $1).

 Editor Milgrom wrote of his experience with the series: